tanaikech/goodls/README.md

     1. By using API key, the shared large files can be run [**the resumable download**](#resumabledownloadoffile).
         - This demonstration can be seen at [Demo](#demo4).

+<a name="v121"></a>

+* v1.2.1 (November 25, 2018)

+    1. API key got to be able to be used by an environment variable.
+When ``GOODLS_APIKEY`` as the environment variable is set API key, goodls uses API key from the environment variable.

 [TOP](#TOP)